PeppeL-G/bagawork/docs/code-files/src/routes/(other)/implementation/+page.md

 ## Source code
-The source code for all @bagawork packages is available in the Git repository <a href="https://github.com/PeppeL-G/bagawork" target="_blank">https://github.com/PeppeL-G/bagawork</a>.
+The source code for all @bagawork packages is available in the Git repository [https://github.com/PeppeL-G/bagawork](https://github.com/PeppeL-G/bagawork).